roadsidemultimedia/Docs/tutorials/using-plugins.md

 ## Hooker ##

 <p>Hooker is a powerful, user friendly plugin which will allow you to insert custom HTML, JS, CSS and PHP into specific locations on your site.
-Hooker can be used to insert code into certain pages,templates or sections and includes all of the Pagelines and Wordpress action hooks.</p>
+Hooker can be used to insert code into certain pages,templates or sections and includes all of the Pagelines and WordPress action hooks.</p>

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/hooker.png)